pmartincalvo/infovis-group2/frontend/readme.md

     (from red(-1< mean_sentiment <0) to green(0< mean_sentiment <1));

 6.Fix the position of the graph when hovering on a node(by stop the force.
 Still can be dragged.)

+7.Give each node a new attribute :"size" showing how many nodes in the same layer links to current node.
+    Used to depend the radius of the nodes.

 ## In graph.html: